sam-goodwin/eventual/website/docs/guide/activity.md

 ## Async Activity

 Async activities are a way to perform work that takes longer than the maximum 15 minute runtime of an AWS Lambda function.
-They allow you to return a `token` from the activity function, which can be used to complete or fail the activity at a later time.
+They allow you to return a `token` from the activity function, which can be used to succeed or fail the activity at a later time.
 This is useful when you need to wait for a human to complete a task or for an expensive process to run on a cluster.

 To create an async activity, you will need to import the `asyncResult` function from the `@eventual/core` library and return its result as the activity's result: